Dalton Prejean: Crime

 At about five o'clock in the morning of July 2, 1977, Prejean, his brother Joseph, Michael George, and Michael Broussard left Roger's Nite Club in Lafayette Parish.
 The four had spent the night drinking in various lounges in the vicinity.
 They left Roger's Nite Club in a 1966 Chevrolet driven by Dalton, with his brother in the front seat and the other two in the back.
-The car's taillights were not working, and within a few hundred feet of the lounge, Trooper Cleveland, who was on his way to work driving his police vehicle, signaled the Chevrolet to stop.
+The car's taillights were not working, and within a few hundred feet of the lounge, Trooper Donald Cleveland, who was on his way to work driving his police vehicle, signaled the Chevrolet to stop.
 Prejean and his brother attempted to switch places in the front seat because the defendant had been driving without a license.
 The trooper noticed the switch and ordered the occupants out of the car.
 He told Michael George and Michael Broussard to get back in and began to search Joseph Prejean.
 Dalton Prejean, back in the car, stated in reaction to the trooper's pushing Joseph against the car, over Joseph's protest, "I don't like the way he's doing my brother."
 Dalton then took a .38 caliber revolver from under the car seat, got out of the car and approached the officer with the gun hidden against his leg.
 As he neared the trooper, he fired without warning.
 Trooper Cleveland was struck by two bullets and was killed.
 Dalton and his companions fled the scene but were apprehended several hours later.

 Dalton was once again given psychological tests during pretrial confinement.
 On the basis of the Wechsler Intelligence Scale, the Stanford Binet Vocabulary Subtest and the Bender-Gestalt Test, Dr. William Hawkins determined that he functioned at the dull normal level in the verbal area, but in the borderline mental retardation area in the performance area.
 He had a verbal IQ of 82 and a performance IQ of 72.
-His full scale IQ is 76, with a full scale mental age of 13 years and six months.
+His full scale IQ was 76, with a full scale mental age of 13 years and six months.